orbeon/orbeon-forms-doc/xforms/binds.md

 #### Forcing recalculation of initial values with the recalculate action

-The `<xf:recalculate>` supports an extension attribute, `xxf:defaults`, which, when set to `true`, forces the re-evaluation of initial values before performing the recalculation.
+`<xf:recalculate>` supports an extension attribute, `xxf:defaults`, which, when set to `true`, forces the re-evaluation of initial values before performing the recalculation.

 ```xml
 <xf:recalculate xxf:defaults="true"/>